ChaoticTrials/Website/versioned_docs/version-1.16.x/wiki/mods/skyblock-builder/packdev/config/inventory.md

 }
 ```

-If you want that every other item will be deleted, you can simply set the config option `inventory.clear` to true.
-This
+If you want all other items to be deleted, you can set the `inventory.clear` configuration option to `true`.
+This will
-will delete items like guide books or other things.
-That way, you don't have to go through all configs to enable these
+remove items like guide books or other unwanted items, allowing you to only include desired items in the starter
-items and could just add them to the starter items.
+inventory without modifying all other configurations.